KohaILS/koha-manual-zh-cn/source/extending_koha.rst

    |image1076|

--  Set the Variable Type to Textarea
+-  Set the Variable type to Textarea

 -  Set the Variable options to something like 20\|20 for 20 rows and 20 columns